 There are plenty of lifeguards and individual restroom huts all around the pool and beach areas.
 There are many towel stations that all offered sunscreen and water.

 The casino at the Grand Hyatt Baha Mar is simply stunning. lt’s huge, grand, and comparable to a casino you’d find in Las Vegas (though not nearly as busy).
 Though Hyatt does have a partnership with MLife, the casino here is not affiliated with the MLife loyalty program, but they do have their own independent Players Club that you can sign up for.
 I’m not aware of status match opportunities.

 If you are a gambler, I did get in touch with a casino host at the property, and comps and airport transfers are available depending on your level and duration of play.
-I’d be happy to put you in contact with my host if you reach out to me.

 As I mentioned earlier, Grand Club access is 100% worth it, and I’d urge you to book a room with access ahead of time if you don’t have Hyatt status benefits that offer Club Lounge access already.